-- Cover the Hole – If you’re ice fishing in a shallow area then it’s best to keep some ice shavings in the hole to prevent the light from penetrating the surface.
+- Cover the Hole – If you’re ice fishing in a shallow area then it’s best to keep some ice shavings in the hole to prevent light from penetrating the surface.
 This keeps the fish from avoiding the area where you’re fishing.
-However, if you’re trying to catch crappie the light can actually attract small plankton that in turn attracts crappie.
+However, if you’re trying to catch crappie then the light can actually attract small plankton that in turn attracts crappie.

 - Chum the Hole – Sometimes chumming your hole can actually bring more fish to your location.
 While most fish don’t want to exert too much energy in the icy water, they can still be attracted to other fish feeding.
-Trying grinding up some minnows or dropping some wax worms in and let them go crazy.
+Try grinding up some minnows or dropping some wax worms in and let them go crazy.

 - Learn How to Treat Hypothermia – Most ice fishing related deaths are not due to drowning, but instead due to hypothermia.
 Make sure you educate yourself on what to do if you or a fellow angler fall into icy water.
-Remember, someone can die as soon as 20 minutes of being soaked in icy water.
+Remember, someone can die in as soon as 20 minutes of being soaked in icy water.
 Always have a cell phone on hand to call for help and a spare set of winter clothing nearby.

 Ice Fishing Tackle and Equipment